jayshozie/ceng240/notes4newbies/W00-preliminary.md

 1. Yes: Do you know how to implement your idea?

     1. Yes: Do it.
-    2. No: Search it in the docs.
-Did you find what you're looking for?

-        1. Yes: Use it.
     2. No: Search it on the Internet.
 Did you find what you're looking for in sites like [stackoverflow](https://stackoverflow.com) or any issue opened on a [GitHub](https://github.com) repository?

         1. Yes: Use it.

         2. No: Ask it on stackoverflow.
             You will almost certainly get the answer you're looking for.

-2. No:
+2. No: Search it in the docs.
+Did you find what you're looking for?

+    1. Yes: Use it.

-    1. Search in stackoverflow directly.
+    2. No: Search in stackoverflow directly.
 Did you find what you're looking for?

         1. Yes: UNDERSTAND IT, then use it.
         2. No: Open up a question on stackoverflow.